sharpvik/calc/README.md

 If you want to play with DOMCA in your Terminal and you don't need any file-tossing, just make it `-t` for *Terminal*.

 If you do want to read and write to a file, make it `-f` for *file*.
-Now, you have to remember that in this case you will also have to provide the full path to a source file and the full path to an output file as the third and the fourth argument when invoking DOMCA (see examples in **File read/write methos**).
+Now, you have to remember that in this case you will also have to provide the full path to a source file and the full path to an output file as the third and the fourth argument when invoking DOMCA (see examples in **File read/write method**).
 If your source file is located in the same with *do.py*, you don't have to specify the path to it -- just the filename and its extention (same goes for output file).

 ### Proc